ElectricCodeGuy/SupabaseAuthWithSSR/README.md

 -- Note: PostgreSQL currently does not support indexing vectors with more than 2,000 dimensions.
 If you have hundreds of thousands of documents resulting in hundreds of thousands of vectors, you need to use an embedding model that produces 2,000 dimensions or fewer.

+# Vector Database Configuration for Efficient Similarity Search

+When dealing with hundreds of thousands of document vectors, optimizing for both storage and retrieval speed is critical.
+Our system has been configured using the following best practices:

 -- Create the vector_documents table
 CREATE TABLE IF NOT EXISTS public.vector_documents ( id uuid NOT NULL DEFAULT gen_random_uuid(),